ezequielmgonzalez/server-budget/README.md

 Now we create a new table:
 `CREATE TABLE movement ( movement_id SERIAL PRIMARY KEY, amount REAL NOT NULL, concept VARCHAR(255) NOT NULL, dateM DATE NOT NULL, typeM CHAR NOT NULL );`

+If you want to quit from here, you simply run:
+`\q`

 ### Starting server

 In the project directory, you can run: